 Hack #2: the standard meeting practice with facilitator and scribe

 Another benefit of the Living Agenda is that it offers a template for your meeting practice that standardizes how meetings are held.
-There’s a LOT of information that goes into each of the steps of what we call the Standard Meeting Practice, which you can learn more about in our sliding scale online course Collab 101, but the key here is having a repeatable process for your meetings that is clear, fair and transparent.
+There’s a LOT of information that goes into each of the steps of what we call the Standard Meeting Practice, which you can learn more about in our leadership training, but the key here is having a repeatable process for your meetings that is clear, fair and transparent.
 This streamlines people’s expectations for meetings making it much easier to participate in a generative way.

-In addition, our research and testing has shown that meetings flow much more easily when there’s an elected facilitator whose job it is to take us through the steps of the meeting process, and an elected scribe whose job it is to record the clear outcomes of the agenda items in the living agenda where everyone can see them.
+In addition, our research and testing has shown that meetings flow much more easily when there’s an elected facilitator whose job it is to take us through the steps of the meeting process, and an elected scribe.
+The scribe records the concrete outcomes of the agenda items in the Living Agenda where everyone can see them.

 When you elect your facilitator, keep in mind that it’s much better not to have the manager or lead of your team be the facilitator and here’s why: the manager or team lead already usually has a lot of power.
 So does a facilitator.
 And combining the two centers of power in one person often results in meetings being skewed to represent that one person’s perspective and desires.
 This leads to disengagement and lack of incremental improvement outside of that one person’s ideas.

 The scribe role is also vital because how information is recorded and therefore remembered is also a lot of power.
 Having one elected scribe means that we know whose job it is to write on the Living Agenda.
 Having many scribes in a meeting is an invitation to confusion, argument and frustration.
 Elect one person as scribe who is in charge of those details, and give them the power to step in and request a clear outcome of an agenda item before moving on to the next, if that’s needed.